camunda/camunda-docs/docs/product-manuals/tasklist/deployment/authentication.md

   password: aPassword
 ```

-On Tasklist startup the user will be created if not existed before.
+On Tasklist startup, the user is created if they did not exist before.

-By default, one user with **username**/**password** `demo`/`demo` will be created.
+By default, one user with **username**/**password** `demo`/`demo` is created.

 More users can be added directly to Elasticsearch, to the index `tasklist-user-<version>_`.
-Password must be encoded with BCrypt strong hashing function.
+The password must be encoded with a strong BCrypt hashing function.

 ## Camunda Cloud Single Sign-On

-Currently, Tasklist supports Single Sign On in Camunda Cloud environment.
-Camunda Cloud takes care of the configuration of Tasklist for Single Sign On,
-so you don't need normally to adjust following subsections.
+Currently, Tasklist supports Single Sign-On (SSO) in the Camunda Cloud environment.
+Camunda Cloud handles the configuration of Tasklist for SSO, so normally you don't need to adjust the following subsections.

 ### Enable Single Sign-On

-Single Sign-On may be enabled only by setting [Spring profile](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-profiles): `sso-auth`
+SSO may be enabled only by setting the [Spring profile](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-profiles): `sso-auth`.

-Example for setting spring profile as environmental variable:
+See the following example to set your Spring profile as an environmental variable:

 ```
 export SPRING_PROFILES_ACTIVE=sso-auth
 ```

 ### Configure Single Sign-On

-Single Sign-On needs following parameters (all are mandatory):
+SSO requires the following parameters:

-Parametername |Description
+Parametername | Description
 --------------|-------------
-camunda.tasklist.auth0.domain | Defines the domain which the user sees
+camunda.tasklist.auth0.domain | Defines the domain the user sees.
-camunda.tasklist.auth0.backendDomain | Defines the domain which provides user information
+camunda.tasklist.auth0.backendDomain | Defines the domain which provides user information.
-camunda.tasklist.auth0.clientId | It's like an user name for the application
+camunda.tasklist.auth0.clientId | Similar to a username for the application.
-camunda.tasklist.auth0.clientSecret | It's like a password for the application
+camunda.tasklist.auth0.clientSecret | Similar to a password for the application.
-camunda.tasklist.auth0.claimName | The claim that will be checked by Tasklist.
-It's like a permission name
+camunda.tasklist.auth0.claimName | The claim checked by Tasklist.
+Similar to a permission name.
-camunda.tasklist.auth0.organization | The given organization should be contained in value of claim name
+camunda.tasklist.auth0.organization | The given organization should be contained in the value of the claim name.

-Example for setting parameters as environment variables:
+See the following example for setting parameters as environment variables:

 ```
 export CAMUNDA_TASKLIST_AUTH0_DOMAIN=A_DOMAIN